By Allan Burgess

 A mate of mine used to travel down to the Twizel Canals 20 years ago.
 I remember him inviting me to go with him on several occasions but I declined.
 He would make the long journey there and back in a single day because the fishing was that good he deemed it worth the effort.
 Personally, I thought he was nuts!
 I had no trouble catching trout and salmon in Canterbury.
-I considered the round trip of over eight hours to be crazy.
+I considered the round trip of at least seven hours to be crazy.

 Facebook and cell phones have greatly contributed to the Twizel Canals fishing bonanza.
 Information about big fish being caught now spreads at lightning speed.
 Where once a photograph of a big fish might have appeared in a fishing magazine weeks after being caught; nowadays that same photograph is flashed around the internet to thousands of people before the fish has even stopped twitching.

 In those days to catch a really big trout required knowledge and experience.
 You had to find out for yourself where the fish were.
 Trial and error were needed to find, hook and land a trophy size trout.
 If you were lucky a mate might put you and a few close friends in the picture but generally, you were on your own.

 Here are some Twizel Canals Fishing Tips to get you fishing more productively.

 Flow Matters!
 The Canals Fish Better When The Water Is Moving!